MicrosoftDocs/OfficeDocs-FastTrack-pr.pt-BR/fasttrack/eligibility.md

   - Proteção do Exchange Online
   - Proteção Avançada contra Ameaças do Office 365

+#### <a name="microsoft-teams"></a>Microsoft Teams

+  - Sistema Telefônico
+  - Plano de Chamada
+  - Conferência por Áudio
+  - Sala do Microsoft Teams

+#### <a name="onedrive-for-business"></a>OneDrive for Business

+  - OneDrive for Business com Office
+  - OneDrive for Business Plano 1
+  - OneDrive for Business Plano 2

 #### <a name="project-online"></a>Project Online

   - Project Online Essentials